Codes4Fun/moshi.cpp/README.md

 ```
 moshi-sts
 ```
-If you have less than 20gb and more than 8gb of vram, or performance is a bit low, you can quantize the model down and save the results using this command:
+If you have less than 20gb and at least 8gb of vram, or performance is a bit low, you can quantize the model down and cache it using this command:
 ```
 moshi-sts -g -q q4_k
 ```